- Q: What is a field experience?

 - Accept and respect the Mentor Teacher's authority

 - Turn your cell phone off/vibrate as to not disrupt the Mentor Teacher's instruction.

 - Q: How do I complete the field experience requirement if I do not live in the state of Arizona?

 It is the student's responsibility to identify an accredited school site that is willing to participate with Rio Salado College in providing the field experience.
-The student furnishes this information to the Outreach Specialist who in turn contacts the school, verifies if the school/district requires a Memorandum of Understanding (MOU)for placement.
+The student furnishes this information to the Field Experience Coordinator who in turn contacts the school, verifies if the school/district requires a Memorandum of Understanding (MOU)for placement.
 If the school/district requires a MOU prior to placement, this can take several months for both the legal department from the school district and Maricopa Community Colleges to come to finalize.
 In some instances, the Memorandum of Understanding is not approved and the student will have to provide a new school/district where they would like to complete field experience hours.

 - Q: If I am already teaching, can I use my own classroom for the field experience?